Monno Medical College: Organization and administration

 The college is affiliated with Dhaka University as a constituent college.
-The chairman of the college is Afroza Khan Rita.
-The principal is Dr. Zahedul Karim Ahmad.
+The chairman of the college is Afroza Khanam.
+The principal is Md.
+Abdul Karim.

 Academics

 The college offers a five-year course of study, approved by the Bangladesh Medical and Dental Council (BMDC), leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree from Dhaka University.
 After passing the final professional examination, there is a compulsory one-year internship.
 The internship is a prerequisite for obtaining registration from the BMDC to practice medicine.